Make Your Next Trip Extraordinary

 great migration, wildebeest, mara river, masai mara Kenya

-Wildebeest crossing the Mara River during the Great Migration, Masai Mara, Kenya.
+Wildebeest crossing the Mara River during the Great Migration in Kenya’s Masai Mara.
 Photo: Hippo Creek Safaris

 The best time to see the Great Migration—one of the grandest wildlife spectacles on Earth, with more than two million wildebeest and zebra on the move and predators lurking nearby—is the dry season, since the animals come out looking for water sources.
 The best place to be is in the Masai Mara National Reserve: There are more than 15 different river crossings—bottlenecks along the migration route where the animals must avoid hungry crocodiles and lions.